skamalad/shikhsha_final/README.md

 *   Click on the name of the secret created in the last step.
 *   Click on the Permissions tab, then the Add button.
-*   In the New Member popover window, paste the name of the Service Account you created earlier (e.g serviceaccountname@appspot.gserviceaccount.com).
+*   In the New Member popover window, paste the name of the default App Engine service Account (e.g serviceaccountname@appspot.gserviceaccount.com).
 *   Under the Select a Role dropdown search for the Secret Manager Secret Assessor role, and select it, then click save.
 *   _This permission only allows the service account to read the JSON key managed by Secret Manager._